falkr/tbl/pages/preparation.md

 :abstract: To quickly get an overview of team-based learning, it is easiest to look at its elements at the surface level---focusing on _what_ is happening---before we dive into more details.
 You will learn about the main elements of team-based learning, how a course is partitioned into units, and how each unit consists of a sequence of learning activities.

 ## The Teams

-At the beginning of the semester, the teacher assigns the students to teams of 5 to 7 students.
-These teams stay constant over the entire semester.
+At the beginning of the semester, the teacher assigns all students to teams of 5 to 7 students.
+These teams remain constant over the entire semester.

 ## Learning Units